Downloading Content for Analysis

 Note: It may take several minutes to download a large number of studies.

-Use URL Parameters to Display and Save XML Data
+Use URL Parameters to Display and Save Data

 Display a Single Record in XML

-To display an individual study protocol record in your browser in XML, add the URL parameter "displayxml=true" to the end of a "show study" URL:
+To display an individual study record (that is, all registration information as well as any available results information) in your browser in XML, add the URL parameter "displayxml=true" to the end of a "show study" URL:

 Download Multiple Records in XML

-To immediately begin downloading protocol records in XML, add the URL parameter "studyxml=true" to the end of a "search request" URL:
+To immediately begin downloading study records (that is, all registration information as well as any available results information) in XML, add "download fields" between "results/" and "?" in "search request" URL.
+Optionally, append the "down_chunk URL parameter to the end of a "search request" URL as described previously:

-Download Database Extracts From the Clinical Trials Transformation Initiative (CTTI) Database for Aggregate Analysis of ClinicalTrials.gov (AACT)
+Access or Download the Clinical Trials Transformation Initiative (CTTI)'s Database for Aggregate Analysis of ClinicalTrials.gov (AACT)